Tshxlxfelx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su - switches current user to the other user whoami - prints username of the current user groups -prints groups current user is part of
+su - switches current user to the other user whoami - prints username of the current user groups -prints groups current user is part of chown - changes the owner of the file